Amenhotep called Huy

 Amenhotep called Huy was Viceroy of Kush under 18th Dynasty King Tutankhamen.
 He was the successor of Tuthmosis, who served under Akhenaten.
-He would later be succeeded by Paser I.
+He would later be succeeded by Paser I, his son.

+Family

-Huy was the son of a lady named Werner by an unknown father.
+Huy was the son of a lady named Wenher by an unknown father.
 Huy was married to Taemwadjsy, chief of the harem of Amun and of the Harem of Nebkheperure (Tutankhamun).
 They had a son named Paser.